S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/structural-patterns/delegate-circle.png)

-**Delegate decisions on how to respond to drivers affecting multiple domains, to representatives.**
+**Delegate decision making for how to respond to drivers affecting multiple domains, to representatives.**

 To make governance decisions on their behalf, stakeholders send representatives to form a delegate circle.

 Governance decisions made in a delegate circle are acted upon in the various domains it serves.

-Delegate circles provide a way of steering organizations in alignment to the flow of value, and bring a diversity of perspective to governance decisions.
+Delegate circles provide a way of steering organizations in alignment with the flow of value, and bring a diversity of perspectives to governance decision making.

 A delegate circle may bring in other people (e.g. external experts) to help with specific decisions, or even as a  member of the circle.